sakiyama/alpha-zero-general/README.md

-# alpha zero minimum implimantation for learn myself.
+# AlphaZero Minimal Implementation for Self-Learning